Meghan, Duchess of Sussex, reveals she had a miscarriage in July, calls for compassion in a polarized world

 The duchess, who is a biracial American with a white father and an African American mother, has incessantly been cast as an outsider by British newspapers who have hounded her since she began dating Prince Harry in 2016.

-The Daily Mail alleged she was "(almost) straight outta Compton,” as it explored the Los Angeles neighborhood of her mother, Doria.
+The Daily Mail said she was "(almost) straight outta Compton,” — a reference to a seminal rap album — as it explored the Los Angeles neighborhood of her mother, Doria.
 While The Sun newspaper was forced to issue an apology over a story in which they claimed she had appeared on Pornhub.

 Media coverage of Markle, along with her professional and personal relationships became so vicious that the palace even stepped in to call for better treatment of the duchess.
 Prince Harry has also expressed concern in the past that his wife would fall victim to the same bullying that his mother, Princess Diana, experienced at the hands of the media.